TacBuild/tac-sdk/docs/sdks/operation_tracker.md

 ): Promise<StatusInfo>
 ```

+Retrieves detailed status information for a single operation.

+**Parameters:**
+- `operationId`: The operation ID to query
+- `waitOptions` *(optional)*: Wait configuration for automatic retrying

 **Returns:** [`StatusInfo`](./../models/structs.md#statusinfo)

-  - Latest status of a single operation.
+**Note:** This method internally calls `getOperationStatuses` with a single operation ID and extracts the result.
 ---

 ### `getOperationStatuses`